AndrewC1998/website/content/post/climbing/index.md

 ---
 title: 'Avid Climber'
-subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
+subtitle: 'Outdoors or Indoors, on a wall either way!'
-summary: Create a beautifully simple website in under 10 minutes.
+summary: 'Actively involved in the Imperial College London Mountaineering Society.
+Regularly assisting the Postgraduate executive committee and organising trips with other climbers over a several styles and in various locations.'
 authors:
 - admin
 tags:
 - academia
 categories: []
-date: "2016-04-20T00:00:00Z"
+date: "2021-04-17T00:00:00Z"
-lastmod: "2019-04-17T00:00:00Z"
+lastmod: "2024-08-27T00:00:00Z"
 featured: false
 draft: false